skozawa/Comainu/Readme_commandline.txt

 0. Requirements
   Common:
     GCC:          3.4.4 or later (optional: to built, Cygwin/MinGW on MS-Windows)
     Perl:         5.8.8 or later (recomended Active Perl on MS-Windows)
     Java:         1.6.0 or later (optional: for mid analysis)
     YamCha:       0.33 or lator
-    UniDic:    1.3.12 or lator (optional)
     UniDic2:      2.1.0 or later (optional)
     MeCab:        0.98 or lator  (optional)
+    UniDic-MeCab: 2.1.1 or lator (optional)
     TinySVM:      0.09 or lator  (optional: to make model) CRF++         0.54 or lator  (optional)
     MSTParser:    0.50 or lator  (bundled)

   UNIX/Linux:
     UNIX utility: sed, make, gzip, diff, uniq, sort, basename, dirname